-- The Policy Area, as defined on the Policies Map, is one of the main entry points to the Town Centre and High Street and is characterised by a varied architecture dominated by the Odeon Cinema and Sainsbury's food store, both of which present blank, 'inactive' frontages onto the Queensway dual carriage way.
-There is opportunity for this to be addressed within any development proposals to ensure that active frontages are created, including opportunities for public art and landscaping as well as enhancement to the facades of existing buildings. - London Road has transformed in recent years into a vibrant area of cafés and restaurants that, together with the cinema and shops, provides day time and evening attractions.
+- 161 The Policy Area, as defined on the Policies Map, is one of the main entry points to the Town Centre and High Street and is characterised by a varied architecture dominated by the Odeon Cinema and Sainsbury's food store, both of which present blank, 'inactive' frontages onto the Queensway dual carriage way.
+There is opportunity for this to be addressed within any development proposals to ensure that active frontages are created, including opportunities for public art and landscaping as well as enhancement to the facades of existing buildings. - 162 London Road has transformed in recent years into a vibrant area of cafés and restaurants that, together with the cinema and shops, provides day time and evening attractions.
 Consequently there is significant pedestrian activity in the area including movements to and from the High Street.
-Forming part of a future phase of the Victoria Gateway scheme, there is opportunity to improve pedestrian and cycle links to and from London Road and Queensway dual carriageway and the Queensway Policy Area, public transport interchanges, and links with Elmer Square Policy Area. - There is a principal taxi rank in London Road which serves the Town Centre.
+Forming part of a future phase of the Victoria Gateway scheme, there is opportunity to improve pedestrian and cycle links to and from London Road and Queensway dual carriageway and the Queensway Policy Area, public transport interchanges, and links with Elmer Square Policy Area. - 163 There is a principal taxi rank in London Road which serves the Town Centre.
 The width of the road also encourages the circulation of private cars; there is potential for this to be established as a pedestrian-priority space, retaining provision for the taxi rank within the Policy Area in consultation with taxi providers.

-Policy PA2: London Road Policy Area Development Principles

-- 1. The Council, through its role in determining planning applications and other initiatives, will: - a. promote Town Centre uses that deliver the aims for the Policy Area and support the vitality and viability of the town centre, including leisure, retail floorspace, cafes/restaurants, office and residential (to upper floors); - b. encourage visually active frontages, through public art, green walls, and architectural fenestration to buildings on Queensway dual carriage way; - support development proposals that promote the provision of a street market on a new pedestrianised length of London Road, which connects well with the High Street; - d. support the provision of additional Higher and Further Education facilities based on an assessment of the expansion needs of the University of Essex and South Essex College; - e. promote energy efficiency as appropriate, including opportunity for decentralised energy supply, and the retrofit of existing development in line with local policy; - f. seek to ensure that new development respects the views, setting and character of landmark buildings located near to the Policy Area, in line with Policy DS3: Landmarks and Landmark Buildings. - 2.
-The Council will promote the following access and public realm improvements, addressing the principles of the Streetscape Manual where applicable: - a. pedestrianisation of the eastern end of the London Road, linking with the pedestrianised High Street, to provide an attractive, coordinated public realm with opportunities for outside seating areas to cafes/restaurants to enliven the streetscene, with priority also given to cyclists; - b. relocation of taxi facilities to west of College Way on London Road, its location and facilities to be determined in consultation with taxi providers; - c. short and direct access maintained to the University Car Park, College Way, via London Road; - d. junction improvements at Queensway dual carriageway / London Road to improve pedestrian and cycle crossing; - e. provision for new/ improved pedestrian/ cycle priority link as identified on the Policies Map; - f. pursue urban greening projects including improved landscaping, green walls and roofs, and tree planting, with new/ improved open space at Queensway dual carriageway; - g. seek provision of public art and integrated signage that combine with more traditional signage to signal entry to the Town Centre from Victoria Gateway and facilitate clear way-finding to improve legibility and pedestrian access, together with further improvements to the public realm and accessibility as part of the Victoria Gateway public realm improvement scheme.
+Polic cy PA2: London Road Policy Area Development Principles 1.
+Tł ne Council, through its role in determining planning applications and other initiatives, ill: promote Town Centre uses that deliver the aims for the Policy Area and support the vitality and viability of the town centre, including leisure, retail floorspace, cafes/restaurants, office and residential (to upper floors); b encourage visually active frontages, through public art, green walls, and architectural fenestration to buildings on Queensway dual carriage way; С . support development proposals that promote the provision of a street market on a new pedestrianised length of London Road, which connects well with the High Street; d e . promote energy efficiency as appropriate, including opportunity for decentralised energy supply, and the retrofit of existing development in line with local policy; f. ΟΤ he Council will promote the following access and public realm improvements, addressing the principles of the Streetscape Manual where applicable: . pedestrianisation of the eastern end of the London Road, linking with the pedestrianised High Street, to provide an attractive, coordinated public realm with opportunities for outside seating areas to cafes/restaurants to enliven the streetscene, with priority also given to cyclists; b . relocation of taxi facilities to west of College Way on London Road, its location and facilities to be determined in consultation with taxi providers; с d e f. g . seek provision of public art and integrated signage that combine with more traditional signage to signal entry to the Town Centre from Victoria Gateway and facilitate clear way-finding to improve legibility and pedestrian access, together with further improvements to the public realm and accessibility as part of the Victoria Gateway public realm improvement scheme.